hectorgimenez/koolo/README.md

 - Blizzard Sorceress and Hammerdin are currently supported
-- Supported runs: Countess, Andariel, Ancient Tunnels, Summoner, Mephisto, Council, Eldritch, Pindleskin, Nihlathak, Tristram, Lower Kurast, Stony Tomb, The Pit, Arachnid Lair, Baal, Tal Rasha Tombs, Diablo (WIP)
+- Supported runs: Countess, Andariel, Ancient Tunnels, Summoner, Mephisto, Council, Eldritch, Pindleskin, Nihlathak, Tristram, Lower Kurast, Stony Tomb, The Pit, Arachnid Lair, Baal, Tal Rasha Tombs, Diablo (WIP), Cows
 - Bot integration for Discord and Telegram
 - "Companion mode" one leader bot will be creating games and the rest of the bots will join the game... and sometimes it works